TK's Reviews

 Taste

 Nicholson’s UK chain has a few pubs near Covent Garden but this one not a good choice for Guinness.
-Below rim, too cold, and hardly any lacing.
+Crater rim, too cold, and hardly any lacing.
 Bit of heresy but didn’t finish.
 Nice bartender.
 Probably better off with ales here.

 2.6